rudylacrete/backbone.io/README.md

     });

-Only clients sharing the same channel will receive updates from each other.
+Only clients sharing the same channel will receive updates from each other and from the server if it emits on the same channel.
 The channel associated with a given request is available from any middleware in `req.channel`.

+It's also possible to change the channel whenever you want.

+    MyCollection.changeChannel('myNewChannel',function(){
+        console.log("channel has been changed");
+    });

 Customizing
 -----------